hannahro15/Theme-park-reviews-site/README.md

 - Admin page via website to add, edit, and delete rides rather than directly on MongoDB database.
 - Make the profile page for users and admin when logged in more attractive.
 - Show users own reviews to their profile page.
+- Add images of the rides to the reviews page.
+This would mean the write a review form page will be removed, as it doesn't directly link to a specific ride so it would just be via a ride modals.

 # Testing